TencentBlueKing/bk-audit-python-sdk/readme_en.md

 ## Overview

-bk-audit-sdk is the SDK of blueking Audit Center (BK-AUDIT), your system can use BK-Audit easily via SDK.
+bk-audit-python-sdk is the Python SDK of blueking Audit Center (BK-AUDIT), your system can use BK-Audit easily via SDK.

 ## Features